SOSML/SOSML/README.md

 ## Contributing to SOSML

-We welcome you to open an Issue for any error you may find, and we will try to fix it ASAP.
+We welcome you to open an Issue for any error or squid you may find, and we will try to fix it ASAP.
 Further, if you want additional parts of the Standard Library or other features in general implemented, feel free to open a new Issue.